1Mill/notes/conferences/software-crafters-unconference-2022.md

   * https://fearlesschangepatterns.com/
   * Eliminate waste in the process because handoffs are significantly reduced
   * Large steps cost most because larger steps usually have more risk and so more work is put into mitigating that risk.

+* Closing circle
+  * People like eye-candy, translate your proposal into something that is catchy and gets people interested
+  * We can always iterate on anything
+  * Facilitate inclusion by getting everybody involved in the conversation